If you're considering NetSuite to be your ERP platform of future growth, you need to choose the right NetSuite Solution Provider.

 1. You're Looking for Unbiased Help Evaluating NetSuite

-You know your current business applications are hindering the business.
+You know your current business management applications are hindering the business.
+Manual work arounds are causing lots of bottlenecks.

-But you need the guidance from a NetSuite partner to shoot straight with you, about whether or not NetSuite is a good fit for your needs, budget and timing.
+And you want guidance from a NetSuite partner who will shoot straight with you, about whether or not NetSuite is a good fit for your needs, budget, and timing.

 Getting a, "yes we can do that", to every question and concern is not what you're after.

-You need someone willing to challenge your thinking and push beyond the status quo.
+You need someone who will listen to you but is also willing to challenge your thinking and push beyond the status quo.

 2. You Need Help Negotiating Your NetSuite Subscription Agreement

-You've narrowed down NetSuite as the platform of choice for your business.
+You've narrowed down NetSuite as the ERP platform of choice for your business.

-And you have a good sense for what you are going to need to purchase and a rough idea of the cost.
+And you have a good sense for what you are going to need to purchase and a rough idea of the implementation and support cost.

 After all, you've never licensed NetSuite before.

-This is where the help of NetSuite partners can come in handy, since this is largely what they do for a living.
+This is where the help of NetSuite Solution Provider partners comes in handy, since breaking down NetSuite subscription costs is a big part of what they do for a living.

 3. Your NetSuite Implementation is Large & Complex